 I’m working on a Long-Suffering Manuscript, and throughout the process have experimented with odd writing methodologies, edited my many drafts into bloody, perfection-driven pulps, tweaked and re-tweaked characterizations and suffered a creative burnout of such colossal magnitude that I sought shelter in a foreign county and quit blogging for months before digging out the keyboard again.

 Then I had a wakeup call and changed my writing process entirely.

 A brief timeline of my writing history:

-- 2009: Graduated from high school and spent my two months of summer vacation churning out a 77,000 word novel that would later get rejected by literary agents for “lacking a strong voice”.
-I thus made a pact with myself to improve and find a story worth writing about.
+- 2009: Spent my last high school summer break churning out a 77,000 word novel that would later get rejected by literary agents for “lacking a strong voice”.
+Decided to hold off on submitting anything until I improved and found a story worth writing about.

 - 2010: Spent the bulk of my university years strengthening my writing skills by competing in writing and poetry competitions and, occasionally, winning them.

 - 2011: Saw the movie Drive.
 Realized, after watching Ryan Gosling’s nameless vigilante character drown a mobster in a lake, that neo-noir fiction was my life’s calling.
 The signs were clear—I just had to see them.

 - 2012: Worked on a creative thesis project and wrote a Young Adult neo-noir book for the first time.
 This book will become the Long-Suffering Manuscript (LSM) I am working on to this day.